JChiouLab/JChiouLab.github.io/b_People.md

 				<header class="major">
 					<h3>張郁欣 Yu-Hsin Chang</h3>
 				</header>
-				<p><i><b>Lab manager/Research Assistant.</b><br> A PhD candidate and has a 50 percent chance of becoming a doctor.</i><br>I liked biology and graduated from the department of life sciences.
+				<p><i><b>Lab manager/Research Assistant.</b><br> A PhD candidate has a 50 percent chance of becoming a doctor.</i><br>I liked biology and graduated from the department of life sciences.
 I liked plants, so I studied plant science.
 I liked doing experiments, so I worked as a research assistant and even became a PhD student.
 The coin has been tossed, but no one's exactly sure which side it will land on.
 While I wait, I came to this lab.
 Currently, I'm exploring my career working as a lab manager to determine whether I prefer a role as a scientist or a scientific assistant.</p>
                 <ul class="actions">
                     <li><a href="mailto:luciferous0808@gate.sinica.edu.tw" class="button icon fa-paper-plane">email</a></li>
                 </ul>